-For transaction structure and cash flow analysis, we take into account the asset quality, the payment structure, the credit enhancement, and third-party exposure (if any) of the issuer.
+For transaction structure and cash flow analysis, we consider the quality of the assets and the adequacy of cash flows to repay the debt issues according to the transaction structure.
+This analysis also takes into account operational risk, counterparty risk, and legal and tax risks.
 The objective is to quantify the level of credit enhancement needed such that the issuing entity has sufficient cash inflows to meet payment obligations under various stress assumptions, commensurate with the target rating.
 For each transaction, the level of credit enhancement could vary based on the type of credit enhancement and the target rating on each debt issue.
 Setting up an appropriate credit enhancement level depends on several factors including the reliability of the historical performance data of the underlying assets that are used to determine the base-case expected loss, the transaction structure, and the assumptions behind each stress factor.

 On the asset side, the key stress factors used to assess expected cash flows from underlying assets vary by asset type.
 For general asset-backed securities (ABS), the key stress factors include, but are not limited to, asset yields, the prepayment rate, the default rate and timing of defaults, and recoveries.
-For commercial mortgage-backed securities (CMBS) and residential mortgage-backed securities (RMBS), the analysis will focus not only on the cash flows from loan repayments but also the expected recovery value of assets post default.
+For commercial mortgage-backed securities (CMBS) and residential mortgage-backed securities (RMBS), the analysis will focus not only on the cash flows from loan repayments but also the expected recovery value of assets' post default.
 Thus, the loan-to-value (LTV) thresholds are used as key stress factors for each rating level.
 For repacks, the debt repayments will depend on the cash flows from the underlying security and/or the cash flows from the derivative counterparty.